bilkn/motive-me/README.md

-# MotiveMe - motivational landing page.
+# MotiveMe - motivational product landing page.

 A motivational site to read success stories, and get motivation.